charliecalvert/CloudNotes/Assignments/index.md

 ## Overview

-A list of many of the assignments I have created over the years.
-This is not a complete list.
+Here is a list of many of the assignments I have created over the years.
+This list is not complete.

 ## The Assignments